codecurious-bln/emberginners-workshop/content/steps/step-8.md

 - Revisit the template for the rentals page `app/templates/rentals.hbs`
 - Replace the missing parts so that you're able to display all the rentals that are passed to the template as `model`.
 Be sure  to make use of the `rental-listing` component you are already using to display a single rental to your advantage!
 - Check back in your browser at `http://localhost:4200` - what do you see?

+### Exercise 8c: Filter your rentals list by city

+Your Ember demo app is automatically updated at this step to let your `list-filter` component have a new functionality.
+Be sure to checkout the component definition at `app/components/list-filter.js` to check out the changes.
+In the following make sure that your list filter integrated with the rentals list well as follows:

+- Bind the new action that has been add to the `list-filter` to the input field found in the component's template.
+Check out   the component definition to figure out its name.
+Also remember that actions that are bound inside of helpers or components are wrapped into parentheses (`()`) and not into curly braces (`{{` `}}`) as we've seen in earlier examples
+- Go back to the rentals page template and notice how the `ListFilter` component wraps the `RentalListing` component and gives back an object `filteredResults`.
+This is in fact an enumerable that will be updated automatically once you use the list filter.
+Remember the exercise using `each` before and imagine how you could use the `filteredResults` list as part of your rentals list which is **inside of the ListFilter block**
+- After you made  your changes, go back to the rentals page and try to use the filter.
+What do you see?